HybirdCorp/creme_crm/README.md

 Global remarks:
  - You should know how to install/deploy a Django application.
- - Upgrade note: if you already have a Creme installation, upgrade the version one by one (e.g. do not try to upgrade from 2.0 to 2.2, upgrade to 2.1 and then 2.2).
+ - Upgrade note: if you already have a Creme installation, upgrade the version one by one (e.g. do not try to upgrade from 2.6 to 2.8, upgrade to 2.7 and then 2.8).

 Database configuration:
-For a new installation, you have to create a new database & a new DB user (who is allowed to create/drop tables, indices...).
+For a new installation, you have to create a new database & a new DB user (who is allowed to create/drop tables, indices…).
-For an upgrade from the previous major version, back up your existing DB (of course you should back up regularly, even when you do not upgrade Creme...).
+For an upgrade from the previous major version, back up your existing DB (of course you should back up regularly, even when you do not upgrade Creme…).

 Project creation:
 For new installations AND for upgrades from a previous version, create a new project;